-Introduction to Installing R
+Introduction to Install R

-In this article, we are going to learn about how to Install R. R is one of the most commonly used statistics software that comes for free in the market.
+The following article provides an outline for Install R. R is one of the most commonly used statistics software that comes for free in the market.
 It is the most commonly used open-source statistical analysis tool that is available in the market.
 It supports analysis as a simple programming or an interactive mode.

 Prerequisites of Installing R